mooncake199809/SOFW/README.md

 SOFW is built upon MMdetection3d (https://github.com/open-mmlab/mmdetection3d).
 Please follow MMdetection3d to create the environment and process datasets.

 # Evaluation
-The pre-trained models for SOFW and SOFW+ on the S3DIS, ScanNet, and SUN RGB-D dataset can be downloaded from XXXX.
+The pre-trained models for SOFW and SOFW+ on the S3DIS, ScanNet, and SUN RGB-D dataset can be downloaded from (https://drive.google.com/drive/folders/1r6DJCKma7PhJrsLxJpkuQ4MH9nHR7BPc).

 ## Evaluation on the S3DIS Dataset
 We can simply run the following code to conduct evaluation on the S3DIS dataset.